Meet the Team

 mwoolson@auroraschool.org | Extension 226

 Mike is a writer, designer, photographer and cartoonist.
-His previous experience includes positions as marketing and communications director for Oakland First Fridays, creative director for a Silicon Valley marketing agency, freelance producer of interactive educational materials, design editor for a newspaper in Taiwan and even some time as a classroom teacher.
+His previous experience includes positions as marketing and communications director for Oakland First Fridays, creative director for a Silicon Valley marketing agency, producer of interactive educational materials, design editor for a newspaper in Taiwan and even some time as a classroom teacher.
 He’s documented art and artists in the East Bay for more than twenty years, created a couple of obscure but clever comic strips, and has had his photography and art published in several books and shown in venues including the Smithsonian Institution and the Oakland Museum.
 He's a Sister of Perpetual Indulgence and part of the Oakland artist collective Five Ton Crane, and holds a Master’s in Journalism and Visual Communication from Ohio University, and a Bachelor’s in English from the University of Michigan.
 Mike lives in West Oakland with his partner, two cats, and an astonishingly lazy dog.

 Finance Manager